NetSuite vs Business Central

 If your business operates across multiple legal entities, subsidiaries, or countries, the architectural difference between NetSuite and Business Central becomes significant.

 In Business Central, each entity is set up as a separate company within the system — effectively its own siloed environment.
 Reporting across those entities, running consolidated queries, or getting a group-wide view of cash position, stock, or receivables requires a manual consolidation batch process and, typically, an export into Power BI.
 There is no single live view across the group — you are always looking at one entity at a time, or waiting for the next consolidation run.
-Adding a new country entity follows the same pattern, with international capability dependent on partner-built localisation apps from Microsoft's AppSource marketplace — robust for major markets like Australia and the UK, but variable in depth and quality for others.
+Adding a new country entity introduces further complexity — Business Central can require a separate database instance per country, which creates challenges across consolidation, master data management, and customisation management.
+Keeping configurations, data standards, and reporting consistent across those separate instances requires ongoing coordination and typically significant partner involvement.

 NetSuite is built differently.
-All entities — regardless of country — sit within a single instance on a shared ledger and a shared data model.
+All entities — regardless of country — sit within a single instance on a shared ledger and a shared data model, delivered through NetSuite OneWorld, Oracle's built-in multi-entity and multi-currency solution.
 A group CFO or COO can run a consolidated P&L, view intercompany balances, or query stock across all subsidiaries in real time, without switching between environments or running a batch job.
 Intercompany transactions, currency conversion, and eliminations are handled automatically as they occur.
 As the business expands into new markets, each new country entity is added within the same NetSuite instance — inheriting the same chart of accounts structure, reporting framework, and consolidated view, with country-specific tax rules, currencies, and compliance requirements configured at the entity level without disrupting the group.

 For a NZ business with an Australian subsidiary, or one planning international expansion, this architectural difference has direct operational consequences — particularly at month-end close, during audits, and wherever group-wide visibility is needed quickly.
 The practical question is not just whether the ERP can handle a new country — it is whether adding that country requires a new implementation, a new environment, or a new set of integrations.
 With NetSuite, the answer is generally no.